 The news stories and news sources shown in the Split Screen dashboard were collected from posts that appeared on each Citizen Browser participant’s Facebook news feed.
 We found news content makes up only 37 percent of all links at the top of participants’ daily Facebook feeds.
 See Appendix 1 for how we identify news links.

 For news stories and news sources, we do not distinguish among the various possible Facebook accounts that posted it.
 Whether they came from the news organization, were posted by a group, or were posted by a “friend,” we count them all as the underlying news article.

 Due to the data capture limitations of the Citizen Browser panel, there are instances where there is not enough data to make a comparison between groupings.
-This happens when we find no links that appeared for at least seven participants and there was not at least 0.1 percent difference between how often the content appeared for the two groupings.
+This happens when we find no links that appeared for at least seven participants and there was not at least 0.1 percentage point difference between how often the content appeared for the two groupings.
 When this occurs, the interface will display the message “not enough data.”